ljvmiranda921/ljvmiranda921.github.io/cs231n/assignment1/knn.md

 __Figure 1:__ _Samples of the CIFAR-10 Dataset_
 {: style="text-align: center;"}

 As we can see, for each class, there are distinct images related to it.
-For example, the `car` class is represented of different car images, some of which have different orientation, or different color.
-These images then represent a certain "template" that can be used by the classifier in order to categorize a test image.
+For example, the `car` class is represented by different car images, some of which have different orientation or color.
+These images then make-up a certain "template" that can be used by the classifier in order to categorize a test image.

 # Compute for the L2 Distance
 Distance computation is a quantifiable means of comparing two images together.
 To compute for distance, pixel-wise differences are often implemented.
 In this method, distance is computed "pixel-by-pixel" and then the elements of the corresponding matrix is added together.
 Highly similar images will have lower values while different images will have higher values.
 Moreover, images that are exactly similar have a 0 distance.
 The choice of distance that was used in the assignment is the L2 distance: